Where in the World are you?

 Miranda Sex Garden links:

-The socalled official Miranda Sex Garden biography released by SugarDaddy Records (this one did not do them any favours!)
+The socalled official Miranda Sex Garden biography released by SugarDaddy Records - for your amusement (this one did not do them any favours!)

 Mute Records

 Miranda Sex Garden's first record label, who released Madra, Iris, Suspiria and Fairytales of Slavery.
-Not much information there, but at least they are still featured.
+Unfortunately MSG are no longer featured on the site, but Mute still release some of the most exciting music out there.

 Miranda Sex Garden on MySpace